wellingguzman/wellingguzman.com/public/notes/control-wordpress-404-error.md

 }
 ```

-<p>After this code WordPress would still "believe" it's a 404 page, I needed to add some more lines to changed this.</p>
+After this code WordPress would still "believe" it's a 404 page, I needed to add some more lines to changed this.

 ```php
 <?php